cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 10. Testing and Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once all the individual pieces (NLP, Dialogue State Handlers) have been trained, configured or implemented, you can do an end-to-end test of your conversational app using the :class:``Conversation`` class in Workbench.
+Once all the individual pieces (NLP, Dialogue State Handlers) have been trained, configured or implemented, you can do an end-to-end test of your conversational application using the :class:``Conversation`` class in Workbench.

 .. code:: python